Anzigar/pathway-foundation/DEPLOYMENT.md

 # Pathway Foundation - Deployment Guide

-This document provides instructions for deploying the Pathway Foundation website to Firebase.
+This document provides instructions for deploying the Pathway Foundation website to Firebase and AWS Amplify.

 ## Prerequisites